peprollc/Pepro-Terms/Readme.md

-# Pepro Terms
+# Terms of Pepro

-Please read the following when registering Pepro.
+Please read the following when register Pepro.

 [Pepro.me](https://pepro.me)

 ## Personal Information

-- I use github oauth to register this service.
+- We use github oauth to register Pepro.
-- We got access_token on github oauth but we do not use access_token.
+- We got access_token on github oauth but we don't use access_token.
-- Use access_token only when saving the program to gist.
+- Use only access_token  when save the code to gist.
-- Besides that, we get nickname when oauth, but just use it to display the user name in the service.
+- We get nickname when use github oauth, but we just use it to display the user name in the service.

 ## Secure